Skip to content

 Colca Canyon

 The Colca Canyon in the Arequipa region is one of the deep canyon systems of the Andes.
-Large elevation differences, terraced fields, and condor viewpoints make the valley a well-known landscape.
+Large altitude differences, terraced fields, and condor observation points make the valley famous.

 Huascarán and the Cordillera Blanca

 Huascarán, at 6,768 meters, is the highest point in Peru.
-Glaciers, lagoons, and steep ridges characterize the Cordillera Blanca, while the retreat of ice masses is visible in many places.
+Glaciers, lagoons, and steep ridges characterize the Cordillera Blanca.

 FAQ about the Geography of Peru

 A cold ocean current off the coast cools the air.
 Fog often forms, while heavy rain clouds become rarer.
-Additionally, the rain shadow of the Andes further inland causes more dryness in many coastal sections.
+In addition, the rain shadow of the Andes further inland causes additional dryness.

-The confluence of the Ucayali and Marañón near Iquitos is often considered the beginning of the Amazon.
-The question of the most distant source remains open depending on the measurement method and definition, as several headwater rivers could be considered.
+The confluence of the Ucayali and Marañón rivers near Iquitos is often considered the beginning of the Amazon.
+The question of the most distant source remains open depending on the measurement method and definition.

-The water surface is approximately 3,810 meters high.
-The altitude affects temperature, air oxygen content, and daily adaptation, especially during physical exertion.
+The water surface is at about 3,810 meters.
+The altitude influences temperature, oxygen content of the air and daily adaptation.

-Which natural highlights are suitable for a first orientation?
+Which natural highlights are suitable for an initial orientation

-A good basic selection includes Lake Titicaca, the Nazca Lines, Colca Canyon, and the Cordillera Blanca with Huascarán.
-A quick orientation comes from considering their location in the Costa, Sierra, or Selva.
+A good basic selection includes Lake Titicaca, Nazca Lines, Colca Canyon, and the Cordillera Blanca with Huascarán.

 Sources

-• CIA The World Factbook, Peru, archival data on area, borders and coastline, 2022 to 2023 edition
+• CIA The World Factbook, Peru, archived data on area, borders and coastline length, 2022 to 2023 edition

 • Encyclopaedia Britannica, Peru, overview of Costa, Sierra and Amazonia